Do you ever have days when everything goes perfectly? The kids are getting along, the house is clean, meals are prepared, and everyone is calm.

 It brings satisfaction to achieve your goals even if they are small things like doing a craft with the kids or making homemade bread.
 I always try to set a time before dinner to catch up on the tasks that I wasn’t able to complete earlier.

-4) Clean one room/declutter: Having a clean home brings me joy.
-Although, I know that my life is busy and most of the time my whole house isn’t going to clean at the same time.
+Having a clean home brings me joy.
+But I know that my life is busy and most of the time my whole house isn’t going to be clean at the same time.
 But I’ve learned that in this season of life, it’s okay and I would rather give my children the attention they need then making sure that my home is spotless.

 I try to clean one room or area a day, which usually means the whole house is somewhat picked up by Saturday but if your Sunday mornings are anything like mine, then you are ready to start all over on Monday.
 Find what works for you!